Pind Dadan Khan: History

 white and pink quartz.
 It is excavated from the mine at the rate of 20 maunds the rupee, transferred to the Find on camels at a cost of about 1 anna per maund, and sold here to merchants at 2 rupees.
 From these mines and others under the same farm are yearly extracted 600,000 maunds of salt, or about 60,000,000 lbs.
 Of this one third is sunk in Dhurmurth jaghirs, expenses of working, and loss from weather and larceny, leaving 400,000 maunds which at an average of rupees per maund yield 9,00,000 rupees The farmer gives 6 lacs of rupees to Government This year he has lost something by the sale of salt, which had previously been laid up by the retail merchants.

 Abbott left the town on 11 April 1848, a week or so before the outbreak of the Second Anglo-Sikh War.

 During British rule, it became the headquarters of the subdivision and tehsil of the same name in the Jhelum District of the British Punjab.
 It was on the Sind-Sagar branch of the North-Western Railway.
 The municipality was created in 1867 and most of the income collected by the British authorities was by octroi.

 The population according to the 1901 census was 13,770.
 It was formerly the dépot to which salt was brought from the Mayo Mine, from which it was carried across the river to the railway; but the bridging of the Jhelum at Haranpur and the extension of the railway to Khewra have by-passed.
 In earlier days, brass vessels were made in the town and there was a considerable weaving industry.
 Embroidered lungis were often sold at high prices.
-Boat-building was a source of skilled employment, and river boats of Pind Dadan Khan make were in request throughout the whole course of the Jhelum.
+Boatbuilding was a source of skilled employment, and river boats of Pind Dadan Khan make were in request throughout the whole course of the Jhelum.
 However, after the construction of Mangla Dam to strengthen the irrigation system of the country as part of the Indus Basin Project, there is now diminished water flow in the river Jhelum except during the flooded season.
 Manufactured products included glazed pottery of a deep red color, ornamented with black patterns and remarkably strong and of good quality was a speciality of the town, as well as stout leather riding-whips made after English patterns.

 Nandana, a village near Pind Dadan Khan, is the place where Abu Rayhan Muhammad ibn Ahmad Al-Biruni came and he established a laboratory there which is still present.
 Alberuni calculated the diameter of earth in that laboratory during his lifetime; now the laboratory needs some interest by the government of Pakistan as it is not looked after and the building is vanishing day by day.
 If necessary care will not be given soon, there will be no sign of the great work by Alberuni.
 However, skilled artisans have left the area.